tabu-hr/tabu-db-api/doc/suggestions.md

 - **[DONE] API Documentation (2025-03-07)**: Add OpenAPI/Swagger documentation to make the API easier to understand and consume.

-- **Enhanced Logging**: Implement structured logging with different log levels and request IDs for better debugging.
+- **[Skipped] Enhanced Logging**: Implement structured logging with different log levels and request IDs for better debugging.

-- **Automated Tests**: Add comprehensive unit and integration tests, particularly for data models and API routes.
+- **[Skipped] Automated Tests**: Add comprehensive unit and integration tests, particularly for data models and API routes.

 ## 5. Architecture Improvements